xuesu/espeak_mingw/readme.txt

+Altered by Iris Xu
+This repo contains all files in espeak 1.48 that needed by mingw-64.

 These are instructions to built the library on MS Windows, using msys and mingw.
 This library is fully functional, contrary to the library described in windows_dll directory.